The SAI pump with its vacuum-controlled outlet valve attached by a hose to the lower left. |

 https://993servicerepair.blogspot.com/2020/02/emission-control-systems-horror-of.html

-This test can only be done once at an initial cold start or again much later from a dead cold engine.
+This test can only be done once at an initial cold start or again much later, as in overnight, from a dead cold engine.

-if your OBDC reader features actuations one can turn the pump on manually as well although I am not sure it will also actuate the control solenoid valve for the vacuum controlled valve attached to the pump outlet.
-For this reason the sound from the hose may be blocked by the valve.
-If the valve doesn't open with the pumps actuation it will be unclear if the valve or its solonoid is not working or the actuation function on your OBD reader just turns on the pump and doesn't open the valve.
+if your OBDC reader features actuations one can turn the pump on manually as well although I am not sure it will also actuate the solenoid control valve for the vacuum-controlled valve attached to the pump outlet.
+For this reason, the sound from the hose may be blocked by the valve.
+If the valve doesn't open with the pump's actuation it will be unclear if the valve or its solenoid is not working or the actuation function on your OBD reader just turns on the pump and doesn't open the valve.

-If the code returns you probably will need to have the ports cleaned as described on this page:
+- If the code returns you likely will need to have the exhaust valve air injector ports cleaned as described on this page:

 If you found this page informative return to the main page and bookmark it for future 993-related servicing, repair, and upgrading guidance & information.
 If it saved you some aggravation, time or even some coin consider a donation through the button on the top left margin of this page.